awolseid/pymops/README.md

-# pymops: Multi-agent reinforcement learning simulation environment for multi-objective optimization in power scheduling
+# `pymops`: A multi-agent reinforcement learning simulation environment for multi-objective optimization in power scheduling

-## Multi-Objective Power Scheduling (MOPS)

-The muli-objective power scheduling (MOPS) problem is to minimize both economic costs and $m$ types of environmental emissions simultaneously:
+## About

+Power scheduling is an NP-hard optimization problem with high dimensionality, combinatorial nature, non-convex, non-smooth, and discontinuous properties with multi-period multiple constraints.

+- Two sequential tasks:
+  - Unit Commitment
+  - Load Dispatch:
+    - Economic Load Dispatch
+    - Environmental Load Dispatch

+Multi-Objective Power Scheduling aims to determine an optimal load dispatch schedule for simultaneously minimizing different conflicting objectives, particularly economic costs and environmental emissions.

+`pymops` is an open-source Python package developed for solving mono- to tri-objective optimization in power scheduling problems.
+The package is built on a novel multi-agent reinforcement learning (MARL)-based methodology built on an adaptive MARL simulation environment, where the power-generating units are represented as multiple RL agents.
+The agents are heterogeneous, each with multiple conflicting objectives.
+The MOPS dynamics are simulated from the environment using Markov Decision Processes (MDPs), which can be used to train a Multi-Agent Deep RL (MADRL) model.

+### Multi-Objective Function

+The multi-objective function is formulated by combining the different conflicting objectives via a hybrid approach that uses both weighting hyperparameters and unit-specific cost-to-emission conversion factors:

 $$\cal \Phi(C,E)=\sum\limits_{t=1}^{24}\sum\limits_{i=1}^n[\omega_0C_{ti}+\sum\limits_{h=1}^m\omega_h\eta_{ih}E_{ti}^{(h)}]$$

 where $\eta_i$ denotes cost-to-emission conversion parameter which is defined as $$\displaystyle \eta_i = exp[\frac{\cal \nabla C^{on}(p_i)/\nabla E^{on}(p_i)}{{max[\cal \nabla C^{on}(p_i)/\nabla E^{on}(p_i);\forall i]-min[\cal \nabla C^{on}(p_i)/\nabla E^{on}(p_i);\forall i]}}];\forall i$$